khanrizwan3/reactNativeAppwrite/README.md

 3. To run application on android use command below: npx react-native run-android

-for further details follow the documentation from react native: https://reactnative.dev/docs/getting-started
+For further details follow the documentation from react native: https://reactnative.dev/docs/getting-started